The Mindful Coach Method™

 - 9x Microsoft Most Valuable Professional and published author by Microsoft Press

-- Host of The Connected Conversation Podcast
+- Host of two podcasts, The Mindful Coach and The Connected Conversation

 - Founder of The Quest Institute meditation center in Dallas